 For the SU(2) antiferromagnetic Heisenberg model on the honeycomb lattice, there could be a Dirac node of the spinon bands without any flux at the mean-field level.
 Another DSL state has also been proposed for the SU(4) spins where the spinon filling is at $1/4$~\cite{PhysRevX.2.041013} and the mean-field theory is characterized by

-All the nearest-neighbor bonds have a uniform expectation value $|\chi_1|$ but are modulated by an U(1) gauge field $a_{\braket{\bm{r}\bm{r}'}}$ such that the gauge flux is equal to $\pi$ per hexagon.
+All the nearest-neighbor bonds have a uniform expectation value $|\chi_1|$ but are modulated by a U(1) gauge field $a_{\braket{\bm{r}\bm{r}'}}$ such that the gauge flux is equal to $\pi$ per hexagon.
 This is confirmed by our calculation.
-It is further found that such an $\pi$-flux DSL state is stable against the presence of the next nearest-neighbor interactions until ${J_2 / J_1 \approx 0.50}$.
+It is further found that such a $\pi$-flux DSL state is stable against the presence of the next-nearest-neighbor interactions until ${J_2 / J_1 \approx 0.50}$.
 Specifically, the mean-field saddle point gives a compatible gauge flux pattern on the triangular sublattices as

 where $|\chi_2|$ is dependent on $J_2/J_1$ and different from $|\chi_1|$.
-The gauge choice $a_{\braket{\braket{\bm{r}\bm{r}'}}}$ on the two types of sublattices are not independent once the one on the nearest-neighbor bonds is fixed.
-In Fig.~\ref{Fig:DSL}(a-c), we illustrate the mean-field ansatz refined from our numerical results.
-It turns out that, there is a staggered flux of 0 and $\pi$ on each sublattice, which is nothing but the ansatz of the DSL state on the triangular lattice~\cite{PhysRevB.93.144411}.
+The gauge choice $a_{\braket{\braket{\bm{r}\bm{r}'}}}$ on the two types of sublattices is not independent once the one on the nearest-neighbor bonds is fixed.
+In Figs.~\ref{Fig:DSL}(a)-~\ref{Fig:DSL}(c), we illustrate the mean-field ansatz refined from our numerical results.
+It turns out that there is a staggered flux of zero and $\pi$ on each sublattice, which is nothing but the ansatz of the DSL state on the triangular lattice~\cite{PhysRevB.93.144411}.
 Consequently, the Dirac nodes are intact as the ${J_2 / J_1 = 0}$ case except for the energy shifts.
-In the reduced Brillouin zone (see Fig.~\ref{Fig:DSL}(d)), we plot the spinon band structure around the center $\bar{\Gamma}$.
-The Dirac touchings occur at $\bar{\Gamma}$ and $\bar{K}$ ($\bar{K}'$) points for the quarter and half fillings (see Fig.~\ref{Fig:DSL}(e)).
+In the reduced Brillouin zone [see Fig.~\ref{Fig:DSL}(d)], we plot the spinon band structure around the center $\bar{\Gamma}$.
+The Dirac touchings occur at $\bar{\Gamma}$ and $\bar{K}$ ($\bar{K}'$) points for the quarter and half fillings [see Fig.~\ref{Fig:DSL}(e)].